ubccapico/canvas_api_examples/api_scripts/python/README.md

 `simple_input.py` will request the Canvas access token as user input (as a password) along with sort order as an input.

-`simple_env.py` will check environment variables for access token, sort order, per page, and the canvas base url.
-It will quit if not access token if provided or if sort order is not provided or valid (per page and base url will use default values if not found).
+`simple_env.py` will load data from the `.env` file into environment variables for Canvas access token, sort order, per page, and the canvas base url.
+It will quit if no access token is provided or if sort order is not provided or valid (per page and base url will use default values if not found).

 `robust.py` uses the [Click](https://github.com/pallets/click) library to check environment variables and take in user input.
 It also uses the [canvasapi](https://github.com/ucfopen/canvasapi) library to wrap around the Canvas api.
 This implementation is a bit more robust in that it uses the power of existing libraries to simplify the code.